Hari-Nagarajan/fairgame/README.md

 ### Amazon

-***Warning***: This will buy every ASIN that is in stock the first time anything is in stock.
-So there is a possibility you can end up with multiple items.
+***Warning***: This will buy every ASIN that is in stock and under the price limit so there is a possibility you can end up with multiple items.
 Thankfully Amazon.com has 1 click order canceling so its not a huge issue.
-We are working on a solution for this and price limits soon.

 **Amazon flags**
 ```